coryhouse/shell/README.md

 - [ ] Demo - Show that passing a new prop doesn't break existing remotes (I've already proven this works fine)
 - [ ] Add account selector and show that different links displays for different accounts
 - [ ] Reusable ShellContext for running remotes in isolation.
+- [ ] Show shell error fallback working when throwing error in remote 1
+- [ ] Show custom error fallback working when throwing in remote 2.

 ## TODO

-- [ ] Show error fallback working when throwing error in remote
 - [ ] [Handle a remote failing elegantly](https://github.com/coryhouse/shell/issues/1)
 - [ ] Show error reset working
 - [ ] Support running the remote without the shell displaying, but still pass the shell's props to the remote